FAQ for the start of studies

 All about the student identity card (thoska)

 Before using your thoska for the first time, you must validate it for the first semester.
 It is best to do this on your first visit to campus.
-There is a thermal strip on the front of the card which is erased each time it is validated and is printed again with the current validity data and the semester ticket.
+There is a thermal strip on the front of the card which is erased each time it is validated and is printed again with the current validity data.
 At the same time, the new validity date is also set in the chip.

 Validation is required